Ole Børud: As a solo artist

-From Shakin' the Ground onward, Børud adopted a Westcoast style that mixes together funk, r&b, and soul, and Stepping Up is described as jazz pop in the vein of Steely Dan and Stevie Wonder.
-Outside the Limit was thought to hearken back to the 1970s and was compared to Chicago, Donald Fagen, Nikki Corvette, Al Jarreau, Phil Collins, Bruno Mars, Toto, and even Daft Punk.
-Other noted influences include Quincy Jones, George Duke, Earth, Wind and Fire, and Prince.
-Børud himself stated in one interview that his influences "could be a lot.
-Anything from Death to Yes to Steely Dan to Jason Falkner and so forth."
-Per Albrigtsen of Østlands-Posten called Børud one of the foremost artists in the funk and soul genres.
+Additional work and performances

-Børud has also performed for Torun Eriksen and Sofian, and collaborated with Larvik Stroband and the Oslo Gospel Choir.
-Also, in 2008, he collaborated with Kåre Conradi and Ingelin Reigstad Norheim along with girls from the Jeløy Church's Children's and Youth Choirs to release Takk, gode Gud, for alle ting: 20 sanger fra Barnesalmeboka, a compilation album of 20 hymns.
+Børud has performed for Torun Eriksen and Sofian, and collaborated with Larvik Stroband and the Oslo Gospel Choir.
+He was a member of Oslo Kristne Senter for the releases Sangen Fra Våre Hjerter (1996) and Live Campmeeting 2 (1998), and he joined the choir Ungfila on the 2005 release Highest of High.
+In 2008, he collaborated with Kåre Conradi and Ingelin Reigstad Norheim along with girls from the Jeløy Church's Children's and Youth Choirs to release Takk, gode Gud, for alle ting: 20 sanger fra Barnesalmeboka, a compilation album of 20 hymns.
 The same year, he collaborated on another hymn compilation, Søndagsskolen Synger, with Ann Kristin Wenneberg, Marianne Bondevik, Hans Esben Gihle, and Voxkids.
 He appeared on the show Det store korslaget on Norway's TV 2 in 2010, and in the Eurovision Song Contest 2017, Børud sang in the backing chorus for Jowst's song "Grab the Moment".
 In 2018, he competed in Stjernekamp, during which he performed a duet with Lisa Børud.
 He was eliminated in the show's semi-finals.
-On April 13, 2020, Børud was featured along with Kine L. Fossheim on the single and music video "Together We Stand".
+On 13 April 2020, Børud was featured along with Kine L. Fossheim on the single and music video "Together We Stand".
 The song was released by Gospel Explosion, a choral project led by Leif Ingvald Skaug.
 As a result of the COVID-19 pandemic, Skaug began holding online choir rehearsals, in which individuals from 70 different countries participated.
 Many of these choral members then collaborated long-distance to create the song.

+Børud's career also includes session music and music production.
+In 2000, he played guitar and bass on the Frisk Luft album Lifetime Friends, on which he also was a technician.
+In 2009, he produced Vakkert!, an album by Askim Barnegospel.
+He provided guitar, arrangements, and programming for the 2010 release Mitt Valg by his niece Lisa Børud.
+The 2018 song "Chopin", by :no:Hege Bjerk, was produced by Børud, and Børud also contributed backing vocals and vocal production to the subsequent 2020 release by Bjerk, Kan me stoppa tiå.